-To try to achieve this, the AIT run a number of programmes which are shown below.
+To try to achieve this the AIT run Projects and take on approaches shown below:

 An educational programme, delivered in both primary and secondary schools, which covers the following topics: